dorneanu/blog/content/posts/2021-bye-bye-scout24.md

 -   **Alex**
     -   Mon ami, I've really enjoyed our lunch dates and the training sessions we had in the fitness room
     -   I wish you all the best on your new carrer path
+-   **Teo**
+    -   Dude, you're really fast at coding!
+    -   I hope you were not feeling that alone in Munich
+    -   Looking forward to your SaaS
 -   **Hussam**
     -   I really convinced you to learn [Golang](/tags/golang)!
 I'm so proud of you
     -   Also thanks for your AWS knowledge-sharing sessions